Opportunities for Leadership with Meghan

 I’ve had the opportunity to present at two company meetings.

-- Facilitated and Presented New Client Growth Breakout session at a company meeting with Tim Plummer
+- Facilitated and Presented New Client Growth Breakout session at a company meeting

 - Presented at “Bringing Your Passions to Work” at a company meeting

 During 2018-2019, I was part of the Leadership Experience where I was able to grow and develop my leadership and followership skills by learning from other Clarkston leaders.